SplatDem/ACP/README.md

 # CatCodeAndNative (I still don't figure out a name)

-CatCodeAndNative is a concatenative programming language mostly inspared by forth, but different.
+CatCodeAndNative is a concatenative programming language, mostly inspared by forth, but different in some cases, which compiles to native assembly (fasm).
+For now, only supported target is linux-x86_64.

 # Quick start